mvndi/docs/docs/rules.md

 --------
 **Chat**
 --------
-**1. You may not speak in languages besides English in public chats**
+**2.0 You may not speak in languages besides English in public chats**

-**2. Harassment is punishable**
+**2.1 Constant Harassment is punishable**

-**3. Blasphemy towards any religion is forbidden**
+**2.2 Blasphemy towards any religion is forbidden**

-**4. Spamming is prohibited**
+**2.3 Spamming is prohibited**

-**5. Impersonating staff is prohibited**
+**2.4 Impersonating staff is prohibited**

 -------
 **War**
 -------
-**1. Fighting in a siege without being part of it is not allowed.**

-**2. Any treaty agreed on by both belligerents concluding a war will be enforced by server admins.**
+**3.0 Scamming items, ducats, towns, etc during treaties IS allowed.
+However, you can have an Administrator be the middle man in the treaty**

-**3. Usage of lava buckets during combat is prohibited**
+**3.1 Usage of lava buckets during combat is prohibited**

-**4. No temporary PvP factions.**
+**3.2 No temporary PvP towns/nations.**

-**5. Griefing, including lava casts, excessive destruction, and other such behaviors, will get you and/or your faction banned.**

-**6. Usage of traps and similar contraptions is not allowed**
+**3.3 Griefing during war is not allowed.
+Breaking through walls, exploding them, or looting chests is not considered griefing.**

+**3.4 Usage of instant death "ganks" / traps is not allowed.
+Ganks are allowed as long as the victim does not die from fall damage to them.**

-_- This includes spleefing, sign traps, fallers, sand traps, and ganks_
+_- This includes, but is not limited to: spleefing, sign traps, fallers and sand traps_

-_- Blocking players who got in your claims by closing doors and exits **is allowed**_
+_- Blocking players who got in your claims by closing doors and exits **IS ALLOWED**_

-**7. Siege machines can only be used to breach walls during a siege.
-You cannot use them to destroy cities at any point.
-They cannot be used outside of sieges.**

-**8. Fortifications cannot be built within a 16 block radius of the siege banner**

-**9. If you are caught breaking these rules you will be banned until the war is over.**

 ------------
 **Building**